 When-Issued Securities and Forward Commitments.
 Securities may be purchased on a "forward commitment" or "when-issued" basis, meaning securities are purchased or sold with payment and delivery taking place in the future, to secure what is considered to be an advantageous price and yield at the time of entering into the transaction.
 However, the return on a comparable security when the transaction is consummated may vary from the return on the security at the time that the forward commitment or when-issued transaction was made.
 From the time of entering into the transaction until delivery and payment is made at a later date, the securities that are the subject of the transaction are subject to market fluctuations.
-In forward commitment or when-issued transactions, if the seller or buyer, as the case may be, fails to consummate the transaction, the counterparty may miss the opportunity of obtaining a price or yield considered to be advantageous.
-Forward commitment or when-issued transactions may occur a month or more before delivery is due.
+In forward commitment or when-issued transactions, if the seller or buyer, as the case may be, fails to consummate the transactions may occur a month or more before delivery is due.
 However, no payment or delivery is made until payment is received or delivery is made from the other party to the transaction.